depct/Hex_encoder/README.md

 # Hex_encoder
-a a program made in Zig, which transforms texts or words into hexadecimal.
+a program made in Zig, which transforms texts or words into hexadecimal.